-Author has written 16 stories for Suikoden, Chrono Trigger, Chrono Cross, and Digimon.
+Author has written 24 stories for Suikoden, Chrono Trigger, Chrono Cross, Digimon, and Gungrave.

-Name: (secret, but I am S and J) You can call me LB or Bio for short
+Name: You can call me LB or Bio or just Biologist for short

 I am studying at the medical faculty.
-Aside from that, I also tutor biology.
 Recently I am less focused on writing because I prioritize my RL.
 What languages do I know?
 Indonesian (primary), then English, Chinese (mainly simplified, though also know the traditional), and Cantonese.
-I know Japanese, Melayu, and German, but not very much...
+I know Japanese, Malay, and German, but not very much.

 I also write at FP.

 1. I like writing drabbles.
 Why?
 They're short.
 Very short.
 What is a drabble?
 It's a story that consists of exactly one-hundred words.
 Writing drabbles can be challenging because you have to trim things down so that the story has exactly one-hundred words long, but that's where the fun is.

 2. Some of my works are philosophical.
 Examples include Flaws (humankind is flawed), Poison of Life (vengeance yields nothing good), and Mutual Affection (inspired by the ethical issues of euthanasia).